You can connect to Veeam Backup & Replication either using SQL or API. The API was released

 The Veeam integration is used by vScope to discover your Veeam installation. vScope utilizes the SQL server required by Veeam for retrieving information.
 By default, Veeam comes bundled with SQL Server Express so this database instance is the target for vScope.

-Required.
-Use the domain account or SQL server login used to access the database.
+- Username: Use the domain account or SQL server login used to access the database.
 This should have been specified during the Veeam setup.
-If in doubt, attempt to use a service account with sufficent reading rights here.
+If in doubt, attempt to use a service account with sufficient reading rights here.

-If you have the SQL browser service enabled (disabled by default for SQL Express) vScope will automatically find the correct port on the Veeam host machine.
+- Port: If you have the SQL browser service enabled (disabled by default for SQL Express) vScope will automatically find the correct port on the Veeam host machine.
+Under Advanced you can configure a custom port if necessary.

 or by following this tutorial from Microsoft Technet.